EmelineDy/pivoane/README.md

     * raspberryPI3: Everything about raspberry setup
     * nucleoL476: Stuff about GPS-RTK and IMU
     * nucleoF103: informations on motors control, main power and ultrasonics sensors
-    * jetsonNano: Directory containing info on IA, Camera and Lidar
+    * jetsonNano: Directory containing info on AI, Camera and Lidar
     * simulation: if you want to setup a carla simulation environment

 __warning__